-e) Valuation process
+g) Valuation process

-The cost and fair value of the real estate investments as of 31 December 2022 and 31 December 2021 are detailed below:
+Information on the cost and fair value of real estate investments at 31 December 2022 and 31 December 2021:

-Thou sand euros 31 Decembe r 2022 31 December 2021 Net book value Fair value Net book value Fair value Investment properties 291,437 379,700 270,729 343,600
+Thou sand euros 31 Decembe r 2022 31 December 2021 Net book value Fair value Net book value Fair value Investment properties 267,832 330,000 248,626 307,700

-The valuations of these real estate assets have been carried out using "market value" hypothesis, these valuations being made in accordance with the Professional Standards of assesment by the Royal Institution of Chartered Surveyors of July 2022 - 'Red Book'.
-The "market value" of the Group's properties has been determined on the basis of evaluation carried out by independent expert valuers (CBRE Valuation Advisory, S.A.).
+The valuations of these real estate assets have been carried out using "market value" hypothesis, these valuations being made in accordance with the Professional Standards of assessment by the Royal Institution of Chartered Surveyors of July 2022 - 'Red Book'.
+The market value of the Company's properties has been determined on the basis of evaluation carried out by independent expert valuers (CBRE Valuation Advisory, S.A.).